-In summary, staff recommends that the Utility's revised rate case expense be decreased by \$58,036 for unsupported and unreasonable rate case expense.
+In summary, we have found it appropriate to decrease Alafaya's revised rate case expense by \$58,036 for unsupported and unreasonable rate case expense.

 The appropriate total rate case expense is \$30,290.
 A breakdown of rate case expense is as follows: